Hospice Status Update

 Care in your home

-The Community Palliative Care Team are specialist nurses based at The Wisdom Hospice.
+The Community Palliative Care Team consists of specialist nurses, physiotherapists and a paramedic based at The Wisdom Hospice.
 They offer patients, families and carers help with symptoms and problems associated with their illness.
-They also discuss advance care planning and your wishes for the future.
+They also discuss advance care planning and wishes for the future.

 When you are referred to them, they will call you to arrange a clinic appointment or if you are housebound, a home visit.
 During your first appointment, they will find out your goals and what is important to you.
 They will review your medications, discuss any symptoms you may be having, talk to your family, friends and carers if they're around, and make a plan for your care with you.
 They will also help coordinate all other services involved in your care by talking to your doctor, district nurses, and other professionals who look after you.